AbdelrahmanMohamed54/Java-Learning-Exercises/README.md

 - Exercise 27: Implement a program (ListManager.java) that utilizes a list to manage a collection of items with functionalities such as adding, displaying, removing, and clearing items from the list.
 - Exercise 28: Create a program (SimpleDictionary.java) that acts as a simple dictionary using a map, allowing users to add words with translations, translate words, and display the dictionary content.

+### 11. Multithreading
+- Exercise 29: Implement a program representing Basic Multithreading
+- Exercise 30: Implement a Synchronized Counter program to avoid race conditions
+- Exercise 31: This program simulates a bank scenario where multiple customers (threads) are making random deposits and withdrawals from a shared bank account.
+The BankAccount class is synchronized to avoid race conditions when updating the balance.

+### 12.
 ... *(Continue listing all tasks and exercises)*

 ## Getting Started